Brady Hjelle

-Brady Hjelle (born May 3, 1990) is an American professional ice hockey goaltender currently playing for the Stjernen Hockey of the Norwegian GET-ligaen.
+Brady Hjelle (born May 3, 1990) is an American former professional ice hockey goaltender.

 Hjelle played college hockey with the Ohio State Buckeyes in the NCAA Men's Division I CCHA conference.
 In his senior year, Hjelle's outstanding play was rewarded with a selection to the 2012–13 CCHA All-Conference First Team.
 Hjelle made his professional debut in the playoffs of the 2012–13 season with the Florida Everblades.

 On May 18, 2013, Hjelle signed a contract with Norwegian-based club, Rosenborg IHK of the GET-ligaen.

 After the 2013–14 season, Hjelle signed a tryout contract with Tappara of the Liiga in Finland.
 However, on August 20, 2014, the team announced that Hjelle had been cut.
 Remaining in Scandinavia, he moved to Norwegian GET-ligaen in signing for Rosenborg IHK.

 On September 10, 2014, Hjelle signalled his return to North America, in signing a one-year contract as a free agent with the Tulsa Oilers of the CHL.